Edmir-Demaj/mildew-detection-in-cherry-leaves/README.md

 ## Agile methodology - Development

-- Agile with Kanban is chosen for project management to promote flexibility, adaptability, and efficient issue tracking throughout the project's lifecycle.
+- Agile methodology, combined with the Kanban framework, is strategically employed for project management to enhance the project's overall effectiveness by fostering a dynamic and adaptive approach.
+This approach is particularly favored for its ability to ensure flexibility and adaptability, allowing a seamlessly address emerging challenges and opportunities as they arise.
+Additionally, the integration of Kanban enables precise and efficient tracking of project issues, facilitating real-time visibility into workflow processes and optimizing resource allocation for enhanced project outcomes.
 - Find the Kanban board Project [here.](https://github.com/users/Edmir-Demaj/projects/9)

 ![kanban](assets/readme_images/kanban_project.png)